Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

 <img src=/imgs/packet_struct.png>
 </p>

-In particular, the first byte of the packet is always the class prediction, while the second is the timestamp measured at the end of the **Post-processing subsystem**, so before the serial "composite frame" is sent. (see previous section).
+In particular, the first byte of the packet is always the class prediction, while the second is the timestamp measured at the end of the **Post-processing subsystem**, so before the serial frame is sent. (see previous section).

 The use of the just described serial frame allows the communication with external devices, which using the timestamp, can detect __gestures combo__.
 An example of a serial framing is reported in the figure below